-He remembered seeing his first airplane (the Wright Brothers’ plane in Chicago), remembered when the Russian Czar Nicholas II was murdered (1918), and voted in every presidential election.
+He remembered seeing his first airplane (the Wright Brothers’ plane in Chicago).
+He remembered when the Russian Czar Nicholas II was murdered (1918), and voted in every presidential election.

-He was a proud American and only returned to Italy in 1956 when he inherited property that needed to be sold.
+He was a proud American.
+He only returned to Italy when he inherited property that needed to be sold.

 What does DNA have to do with it?